farhan5248/sheepdogblog/_posts/2025-08-08-how-leadership-affects-software-quality-large-scale-agile-more.md

 Him having a PMO agressively defend waterfall and working with big batches wasn't the problem ;)

 Just as people would argue with him till the cows came home about TBD, I avoided buzzwords.
-My recommended approach is simple, use a process control chart, keep looking for common cause variation and remove it through PDSA.
+My recommended approach is simple, use a process control chart to study the time it takes to resolve a test failure, keep looking for common cause variation and remove it through PDSA.
 The reason for developing the testing platform was so that developers could organically opt into new ways of working that progressively gave them more feedback earlier.
 Before that though, my testers had to change as well, which is why we had our internal enabling team.